deefour/transformer/README.md

 json_encode($transform); //=> "{'title':'A Whole New World', 'price':29.95, 'publication_date':'2010-12-09 00:00:00', 'author':'Jason Daly'}"
 ```

-Finally, individual raw attributes or the entire raw source can be retrieved.
+Individual raw attributes or the entire raw source can be retrieved.

 ```php
 $transform->raw('title'); //=> 'a whole new world'